Taifabdullah2021/MTA_EDA/Project_proposal.md

 ##

-The top 2 popular holidays in the USA are **Christmas and Thanksgiving holidays** (based on [Statista](https://www.statista.com/topics/3216/national-holidays-in-the-us/)) The Christmas holiday is celebrated by exchanging gifts, sharing food with all family members and friends and gathreing family members together.
-Therefore, people who celebrate them will use subways as an option to reach out to their families and friends. due to COVID-19, New York subways are becoming a hot spot for
+The top 2 popular holidays in the USA are **Christmas and Thanksgiving holidays** (based on [Statista](https://www.statista.com/topics/3216/national-holidays-in-the-us/)).
+Christmas holiday is celebrated by exchanging gifts, sharing food with all family members and friends and gathreing family members together.
+Therefore, people who celebrate them will use subways as an option to reach out to their families and friends.
+So, MTA requested a data analysis to help them optimize the crowd mangement during Christmas 2019.

 ## Who benefits from analysis